SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 to allow for writing high-performance generic code over all array types.
-For example, functions include `can_change_size` to know if an `AbstractArray` type is compatible with `resize!`, `fast_scalar_indexing` to know whether direct scalar indexing `A[i]` is optimized, and functions like `findstructralnz` to get the structural non-zeros of arbtirary sparse and structured matrices.
+For example, functions include `can_change_size` to know if an `AbstractArray` type is compatible with `resize!`, `fast_scalar_indexing` to know whether direct scalar indexing `A[i]` is optimized, and functions like `findstructralnz` to get the structural non-zeros of arbitrary sparse and structured matrices.

 ## Adapt.jl: Conversion to Allow Chip-Generic Programs